kaascevich/kaascevich.github.io/src/content/posts/macbookair61-part-1.md

 rtt min/avg/max/mdev - 24.785/26.845/28.905/2.060 ms
 ```

-Now that the live ISO is actually functional (well, save for the camera, but who the hell actually cares about the camera in a 10-year-old MacBook Air), we can use it for its intended purpose in [the next part](/posts/macbookair61-part-2).
+Now that the live ISO is actually functional (well, save for the camera, but
+who the hell actually cares about the camera in a 10-year-old MacBook Air), we
+can use it for its intended purpose in [the next part][next].
 Somewhat.

+[next]: /posts/macbookair61-part-2

 ----------

 [^1]: FYI: it still doesn't.
-None of this madness actually serves a practical purpose.
+None of this madness actually serves a practical
+  purpose.
 I just get bored sometimes.
-[^2]: Owning a lot of Nintendo consoles results in you having a lot of SD cards lying around.
+[^2]: Owning a lot of Nintendo consoles results in you having a lot of SD cards
+  lying around.
-[^3]: In case you were curious: yes, I did try Bluetooth tethering at some point.
-Here's what I learned from it: don't try Bluetooth tethering if you don't have an unlimited hotspot plan and a heck of a lot of time to gruesomely murder.
+[^3]: In case you were curious: yes, I did try Bluetooth tethering at some
+  point.
+Here's what I learned from it: don't try Bluetooth tethering if you
+  don't have an unlimited hotspot plan and a heck of a lot of time to
+  gruesomely murder.
 [^4]: Because I don't exactly remember the long story.
 This was a while ago.